ameerhamza987/ameerhamza987/README.md

-- 👋 Hi, I’m @ameerhamza987
+- 👋 Hi, I’m Muhammad Ameer Hamza
-- 👀 I’m interested in ...
+- 👀 I’m interested in doing projects related to embedded systems along with hardware designing
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning and developing my skills in embedded field to gain more expertise
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on the new projects with the clients, to norish my skills and have a long term relation with client
-- 📫 How to reach me ...
+- 📫 You can reach me on LinkedIn https://www.linkedin.com/in/alifsayameerhamza/ | or mail me at hamza987ameer@gmail.com

 <!---
 ameerhamza987/ameerhamza987 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.